+A-CED.3 Represent constraints by equations or inequalities, and by systems of equations and/or inequalities, and interpret solutions as viable or non-viable options in a modeling context.
+For example, represent inequalities describing nutritional and cost constraints on combinations of different foods.
 A-CED.4 Rearrange formulas to highlight a quantity of interest, using the same reasoning as in solving equations.
 For example, rearrange Ohm's law V = IR to highlight resistance R.